 Finally, no one succeeds or fails because of you.
 Each person is their own CEO and is responsible for their own motivation and success.
 You can’t blame yourself if others fail or quit and you can’t take credit if one of your team members succeed.
 All you can do is lead by example and work with the willing.

 Knowing these things upfront will save you a lot of wasted time, resentment, and disappointment.

 How to Support Your MLM Team

-On a side note, if you are blessed to have a successful sponsor or upline, with these tools and systems in place, you are one of the fortunate few.
+On a side note, if you are blessed to have a successful sponsor or upline, with tools and systems in place, you are one of the fortunate few.
 This is quite rare in our industry.
 If you don’t have these things available, you’ll need to put them in place for your team.

-Once again, I am a big believer in systems, tools, and resources.
+I am a big believer in systems, tools, and resources.
 I learned this valuable lesson in the Army.
 Therefore, I’ve created these things for my team to use to free up my time and work smart.
 Here’s what I offer in a nutshell.

 We have a team Facebook group.
 This is where we do recognition, share important updates, announcements, answer business related questions, and have our community.
 The company also provides a product testimonial group, which is quite useful.

 We have a team training website with a list of our tools and resources.
 There is a formal getting started training on the website.
 The website covers scripts, ways to get leads, the getting started training, our systems, and much more.

 I do a weekly webinar every Tuesday night for my team.
 We do product training, business training, and recognition.
 Different leaders on my team lead different parts of the webinar.
 I delegate as much as possible.
 I am the facilitator and host.
 We also have a product training webinar on Thursday nights, done by a group of leaders in our team.

 We do live team events every 90 to 120 days in different parts of the country.
 Remember, we are an event driven business.
 Events are the glue that keeps our business together.